Khansameercr7/Email-Spam-Classification/README.md

 ## Email Spam Classifier

 Welcome!
-This project was created by Sameer Khan as part of a hands-on machine learning journey.
+This project was created by Sameer  as part of a hands-on machine learning journey.
 The goal: build a real-world email spam detector from scratch, using a public dataset and open-source tools.

 ---